hanchon-live/docs/_posts/2021-04-17-google-login-with-fastapi.md

 We need the `client_id` and the `client_secret`.
 To avoid pushing our credentials to the server we are going to pass the values using the environment variables `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`.
 To avoid running the code without this variables, we just ask if they are set and if they aren't we just stop the process.

-After getting the credentials in our code, we are going to register the `OAuth` client, we are going to just ask google for `openid email profile`.
+After getting the credentials in the code, we are going to register the `OAuth` client, we are going to just ask google for `openid email profile`.

 This code is added to the file: `fastapi-googlelogin/run.py`, after the `app=FastAPI()` line.